A full list of locations at the festival:

 For more information send an e-mail to email@example.com

-Also within the historic encampment, the Montelago Academy presents courses in Historical Archery, Ancient Fencing, Scottish Dance and Falconry.
+Also within the historic encampment, the Montelago Academy presents courses in Historical Archery, Ancient Fencing, Scottish Dance, Incense-making and Falconry.

 The ideal place to develop your own creative bent and rediscover ancient craftmanship under the guidance of expert Artisan Maestro Wolf McAjvar.

-Inspired by the legendary island where King Arthur would ultimately be laid to rest, it’s the Festival’s contest & challenge centre, a patch of earth where the adventurous desire of the Montelago community triumphs, and where courage and fair play are measured through rugby and Celtic games.
+Inspired by the legendary island where King Arthur would ultimately be laid to rest, it’s the Festival’s contest & challenge centre, a patch of earth where the adventurous desire of the Montelago community triumphs, and where courage and fair play are measured through rugby, Celtic games and role-play.

-From this year, the Arena Avalon also becomes a land of fire, a space dedicated to every stoker, juggler, Balrog and kerosene druid of the world.
+In addition, the Arena Avalon is also a land of fire, a space dedicated to every stoker, juggler, Balrog and kerosene druid of the world, as well as the scene of the mighty battle of armies, a spectacle of historical re-enactment.

-A bazaar with a Celtic soul where you can find the best of European craftsmanship, from fantasy artefacts to drinks of the medieval tradition.
+A bazaar with a Celtic soul where you can find the best of European craftsmanship, from fantasy artefacts to drinks from the medieval tradition.

 The Celtic Handicraft Market is located in an avenue that winds from the right of the Main Stage to its conference with the food & beverage stands, tracing a path that joins the two ends of the area given over to exhibits, performances, and entertainment.